Moosieus/blog/content/paradex.md

 `0.11.0` has really opened up a grimoire of possibilities.
 I'm excited to see the gaps in capabilities close with ElasticSearch, especially with analytical queries.

 I hope ORMs and DBAL contributors in other languages will look into supporting ParadeDB, especially now that the amount of work necessary has been significantly reduced.
-Heck, my entire implementation's [a single file](https://github.com/Moosieus/paradex/tree/main/lib) of trivial macros.

 On a final note, I really think Postgres is the best database for most software service businesses operating today.
 Technical decision makers would do well to evaluate Postgres' capabilities before introducing multiple disparate storage technologies: